cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 We seek to quantify the topographic stress field in the Longmen Shan region, and on the Wenchuan earthquake faults themselves.
 Specifically, we evaluate the extent to which topographic stresses promote or inhibit slip in the 2008 Wenchuan earthquake.
-If topographically induced shear stresses on the fault are in roughly in the same direction as the coseismic slip, then topographic loading generall promotes coseismic slip (**FIGURE 2a**).
-If topographic loading promoted slip across the entire Beichuan faults, the earthquake would result in the outward spreading of the very high and steep Longmenshan.
-On the other hand, if the topographic shear stresses are roughly in the opposite direction of coseismic slip, then topographic loading inibits coseismic slip. (**FIGURE 2b**).
-If topographic loading resisted slip across the Beichuan failts, then tectonic stresses would need to counteract the topographic stfault stresses for the coseismic slip to result.  **DO YOU WANT TO KEEP THE GPS SENTENCE IN?
-THERE IS A MISMATCH BETWEEN SEISMIC QUIESENCE AND NO OR LOW TECTONIC STRESS: The very low GPS inferred pre-seismic strain rates across the fault (Figure \ref{fig:lms_map}) had convinced many researchers that the Longmen Shan fault zone was tectonically quiescent [e.g.  ref].** Additionally, the horizontal component of coseismic slip generally points away from the high topography of the central Longmen Shan, which might suggest a topographic collapse of the Longmenshan during the Wenchuan earthquake.
+If topographically induced shear stresses on the fault are in roughly in the same direction as the coseismic slip, then topographic loading general promotes coseismic slip (Figure \ref{fig:topo_stress_possibilities}
+ a).
+On the other hand, if the topographic shear stresses are roughly in the opposite direction of coseismic slip, then topographic loading inhibits coseismic slip (Figure
+\ref{fig:topo_stress_possibilities} b).
+If
+topographic loading resisted slip across the Beichuan faults, then tectonic stresses would need to counteract the topographic fault stresses for the coseismic slip to result.
 On a smaller scale, the heterogeneity of coseismic slip in the earthquake may be influenced by shorter wavelength variations in topography and topographic stresses.

 ![Scenarios for topographic effects on rangefront thrust faulting. (a) Topographic stresses promote thrust faulting. (b) Topographic stresses inhibit